We’ve Moved to a New Facility

-The Development Services section serves as the front-line support staff for the design and construction of development-related and capital public infrastructure projects, and issuance of Public Infrastructure Permits.
+The Development Services group serves as the front-line support staff for the design and construction of development-related and capital public infrastructure projects, and issuance of Public Infrastructure Permits.
 Development Services staff coordinate the technical review of engineering construction drawings, process permits, and handle administrative documentation for new public infrastructure.

 A simplified work flow showing the Engineering permitting process is shown below: